accessor-io/dao-registry/docs/rfc/rfc-004-iso-metadata-standards.md

 ## Abstract

 This RFC integrates ISO 23081-2:2021 "Information and documentation - Metadata for managing records - Part 2: Conceptual and implementation issues" into the DAO Registry system.
-The standard provides a comprehensive framework for metadata management that ensures records authenticity, reliability, integrity, and usability throughout their lifecycle.
+The standard provides a   framework for metadata management that ensures records authenticity, reliability, integrity, and usability throughout their lifecycle.

 ## Table of Contents